Machine Learning in Healthcare

 Healthcare is an extremely challenging field for Machine Learning – thus full of scientific opportunities – as it wraps three ingredients:

 The course aims at first introducing the particularities that Machine & Deep Learning faces when dealing with medical applications.
 The second part of the lecture will focus on state-of-the-art models and new paradigms developed in the scientific community to tackle these challenges.
 In a nutshell, the lecture is suited to both neophytes interested in getting a general overview of Healthcare applications and also to advanced ML practitioners willing to expose themselves to medical challenges.

 - Introductory knowledge of Deep learning would be a plus 😉

 Level of complexity of course

 Education curriculum with a Licence in Applied Economics, a master of Engineering at Ecole Nationale des Ponts et Chaussées, master of Data Science at Ecole Polytechnique.
-Find more about me on symcies.github.io
+Find more about me at www.igorkoval.com.

-Fields of interests: Machine Learning, Riemannian Manifold, Statistical Learning, Programming
+Fields of interests: Deep Learning, Machine Learning, Statistical Learning, Computer Science, Programming